jason11ac/Angular-Blog/README.md

 # Angular-Blog
 Created a blog website that allows users to post blog entries using a markdown editor.

-Implemented with (modern) MEAN full stack (MongoDB, Express, Angular 2.0, Node.js)
+Implemented using Angular and web localstorage.